dilipsundarraj1/Java-Training/chapter-6/README.md

  int[11] -> We are asking Java to create an array to store 11 elements.
 It cannot be changed.

 ```

+-   Above declaration creates an int array of 11 elements.
+-   An array will store the element of same type.
--   In the above example it cannot store double or float.
+    -   In the above example height  cannot store double or float.
+-   A value stores in an array is called **array element.**
+-   The type of values an array stores is called **element type**.

 ### How to fetch an element in an array ?